tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 $ ~/cuda-samples/bin/x86_64/darwin/release/deviceQuery
 ```

-If you want to compile tensorflow and have the XCode 7.3 installed, note that
+If you want to compile tensorflow and have XCode 7.3 and CUDA 7.5 installed, note that
 Xcode 7.3 is not yet compatible with CUDA 7.5.
+You can either upgrade to CUDA
-You will need to download Xcode
+8.0, or you will need to download Xcode
 7.2 and select it as your default:

 ```bash